ColandSeg/square_boi/README.md

 # Square Boi
-A game about the adventures of Square Boi.
+A game about the adventures of a Square Boi.
+This is a personal project for me to learn how to (1.) program with OOP, (2.) game development, and (3.) project management.

 ## Requirements
 - Python 3.11